 - Engineering: Each EWB-USA projects is related to engineering in some way.
 Our focus is on providing engineering expertise to solve existing infrastructure problems.

 - Sustainability: We seek to deliver solutions that will be sustainable by the community for many years.
 The community must have the necessary financial, technical, and administrative resources to maintain the facility by themselves over the long term.

-If you’d like to get involved with a project, you should start by emailing our VP of Membership here.
+If you’d like to get involved with a project, you should start by emailing our Membership Coordinator here.
 They will help you get started and help determine which project is the best fit for you.
 We also ask new members to fill our our new member survey, which you can find here.

 Another way to get involved with EWB-BPC is through our Fundraising team.
 The Fundraising team raises money to support all EWB-BPC projects and chapter operations.
 We focus on sponsor and donor relations, grant applications, partner communications and fundraising events.